swaptacular/swpt-k8s-config/README.md

 want to run an accounting authority node, but the difference really is only in the name of the sub-directory (`swpt-accounts`, `swpt-debtors`, or `swpt-creditors`).

+Note that in production, you will not need the `mailhog.yaml`, `minio.yaml`, and `pebble.yaml` files in the `clusters/example/` directory.
+They are useful only for testing.

 Once you have sorted all this out, commit and push your changes to the GitOps repository: